RadicalGarlic/tomcat/introduction.md

 |`temp`|Temporary JVM files|
 |`conf`|Should be copied from HOME to BASE.
 Will NOT fall back to HOME if missing.
 Must contain both `server.xml` and `web.xml` at minimum.|

 More detailed information can be found in the `RUNNING.txt` file that should be included in every Tomcat installation.
-A copy is also included in these notes.
+A copy of it can be found on the Tomcat website [here](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt).
+Just in case that link ever dies, a copy is also [linked here](official-documentation/RUNNING.txt).